Visitors explore macroscopes at Virginia Tech.

-Call for Macroscopes for the Places & Spaces: Mapping Science Exhibit on “Science Maps Showing Trends and Dynamics” (2013)
+Call for Macroscopes for the Places & Spaces: Mapping Science Exhibit (2021)

 Background and Goals